The scene is of Mount Dromedary across Horseshoe Bay, Bermagui, on the New South Wales South Coast

 I have learned a lot about the Web, and about writing for the web, and about search engine optimisation.
 And that’s what I specialise in these days, with web design as a secondary nature.

 You can have a really brilliantly designed website.
 Unless it has been optimised by the means of effective text, that website will be useless.
 On the other hand, if the text is well written and the site optimised for the search engines, even though the design might not be that flashy and brilliant, the website will work, and the client will be happy.
-You can view some of the recent websites and web texts that I have developed or written at Flairnet Web Design.

 At about the same time that I finished with those jobs and contracts in Canberra, I got the idea of running online writing courses.
 I was a freelance writer, so I ran Ideas Into Print.
 This was followed by Writing Winning Essays.
 And then by Science and Technical Writing.
 And then by Your Story – about creative writing.
 Having written a book about radio, I added the course Writing for Radio to the list.